 Norm ends the episode with a brilliant display of his signature wandering technique, telling a type of joke known as the “shaggy dog story.”
 This format is well-suited to those storytellers who are content to drift along, peppering the narrative with seemingly irrelevant details.
 That’s because this style depends upon a long buildup that contentedly holds off the anticlimactic punchline.
 A musical analogy would be the use of pedal points, those very long notes in the bass section that are often employed to great effect in classical music.
 My choir director once responded to our complaints that these were boring to sing (and hear) by saying “No!
 Those sustained notes create tension.
 The longer the better.
 The audience is wondering: when is this thing going to end?!”

-In that vein, listen to Norm’s hilarious “Dirty Johnny” story (told at the end of the interview with Merchant), which had me gasping for lack of air.
+Norm’s hilarious “Dirty Johnny” story, told at the end of the interview with Merchant, had me gasping for lack of air.
 (Warning: this is a crude story that is definitely NSFW.)

 Thank God for the hatchery.